Japanese superstitions: Unlucky numbers

 There are six unlucky numbers in Japanese.
 Traditionally, 4 is unlucky because it is sometimes pronounced shi, which is the word for death.
-Sometimes levels or rooms with 4 don't exist in hospitals or hotels.
-Particularly in the maternity section of a hospital, the room number 43 is avoided because it can literally mean "stillbirth". (死産 - shizan: 死 - death/to die and 産 - childbirth/produce).
-In cars and racing, number 42 which sounds like shini (死に – to death) and 49, which sounds like shiku (死苦 - a painful death) are avoided.
+Sometimes levels or rooms with 4 do not exist in hospitals or hotels.
+In cars and racing, number 42 which sounds like shini (死に – "to die") and 49, which sounds like shiku (死苦 - "a painful death") are avoided.
 When giving gifts such as plates, they are normally in sets of three or five, never four.

 Number 9 is sometimes pronounced ku — with the same pronunciation as agony or torture.
 Combs (kushi) are rarely given as presents as the name is pronounced the same as 9.

 Due to these unlucky connotations, the numbers 4 and 9 are often pronounced yon and kyuu instead.

-The number 13 is occasionally thought of as unlucky, although this is imported from Western culture.
+The number 13 is occasionally thought of as unlucky, although this superstition is a recent import from Western culture.